x`

 Birds learn from each other.
 Once one bird ignores a stimulus safely, others follow.
 This accelerates failure across the entire site.

-Sensory Feedback Reinforces Avoidance
+Sensory Feedback That Reinforces Avoidance

 When a deterrent creates immediate discomfort during landing, birds associate the surface with risk.
 This type of feedback prevents habituation.

-Unpredictability Prevents Adaptation
+Why Unpredictability Blocks Adaptation

 Stimuli that feel unstable or unavoidable stop birds from forming safe expectations.
 This blocks the learning loop that leads to ignoring deterrents.

-Gaps Teach Birds It Is Safe Again
+Gaps Teach Birds the Site Is Safe Again

 If deterrents weaken, shut off, or fail in specific zones, birds quickly relearn that the site is usable.
 Even short lapses reset progress.

-Continuous Feedback Prevents Retesting
+Continuous Feedback Stops Retesting

 When every landing attempt produces the same response, birds stop experimenting.
 Over time, they remove the site from their routine entirely.

-Preventing Habituation Requires System Awareness
+Preventing Habituation Requires Continuous System Awareness

 Birds learn to ignore deterrents when stimuli repeat without consequence or consistency.
 Habituation is not random.
 It is a predictable learning response.
 Long-term success depends on deterrent systems that deliver reliable sensory feedback without gaps.